Auto Accident Attorney

 Being involved in an automobile accident can be a frightening and very stressful ordeal.
 Almost everyone involved in a serious auto accident has the same questions:

 Who will pay my medical bills?
 How will I make ends meet when I can’t work?
 How do I recover lost wages?
 What is the extent of my injury(s), and how will they affect me down the road?

-Partnering with an experienced Automobile Accident Attorney who specializes in accident and car accidents and injury law can mean the difference between a mediocre settlement, and a settlement that will allow you to focus to recovering from your accident.
-Experienced Injury Attorneys in the Portland, Oregon Metro area are versed and knowledgeable in automobile accident law.
+Partnering with an experienced Car Accident Attorney who specializes in car accidents and injury law can mean the difference between a mediocre settlement, and a settlement that will allow you to focus recovering from your accident.
+Experienced Injury Attorneys in the Portland, Oregon metro area are versed and knowledgeable in automobile accident law.
 There is a lot at stake when you’ve been injured due to someone’s careless or inattentive driving.
 Attorneys who specialize in accident law know the tactics used by the insurance companies to stall and drag out your car accident settlement.

 Here at The Law Offices of Matthew H. Kehoe, we have been helping victims in injury cases for more than two decades.
 We offer Free Consultations for Accident Victims.

 ~ UNDERSTAND YOUR RIGHTS, KNOW YOUR OPTIONS, GET EXPERIENCE ON YOUR SIDE ~